Homas/ioc2rpz/README.md

 [ioc2rpz.gui](https://github.com/Homas/ioc2rpz.gui) is a Management Web interface which is developed as a separate project.
 It is not required to run ioc2rpz.

 ## How to start ioc2rpz service (w/o docker)
 ioc2rpz by default reads configuration from ./cfg/ioc2rpz.conf, listens on all network interfaces and saves DB backup in ./db directory.
-You can change the default values in the erlang application configuration, which is located in ``ebin/ioc2rpz.app``.
+You can change the default values in ``include/ioc2rpz.hrl``.
-If you downloaded sources, before running ioc2rpz you have to compile the code with the following command: ``erlc -I include/ -o ebin/ src/*.erl``.
+If you downloaded sources, before running ioc2rpz you have to compile the code with the following command: ``rebar3 release``.
-You can start the application by ``sudo erl -pa ebin -eval "application:start(ioc2rpz,permanent)" -noshell`` command.
+You can start the application by evoking ``_build/default/rel/ioc2rpz/bin/ioc2rpz start``.

 ## ioc2rpz management
+### via DNS
 ioc2rpz supports management over DNS/TCP.
 The current version of ioc2rpz does not support a separate management IP/interface.
 In any case it is highly recommended to create a designated TSIG key (or keys) which will be used for management only.
 You can turn off management over DNS.
 Supported actions:
 - ioc2rpz current status.
 Request ``ioc2rpz-status``, class ``CHAOS``, record ``TXT``. e.g.: